AlexBurnes/module_prefix/README.md

 ## Other requirements

-No need to build and install CMake and ninja, conan will install and used then, see conanfile.py and build scripts how to do it.
+No need to build and install CMake and ninja, conan will install and used them, see conanfile.py and build scripts how to do it.

 # Build